Honors College FAQ

 I didn't apply when I was an incoming freshman ... is it too late to join?

 Not necessarily, especially if you're still in your 1st or 2nd year.
-We try to work with students to find a way to be part of the program if we can, but because there are required Honors units to complete, the later you start the harder it can be to finish.
+We try to work with students to find a way to be part of the program if we can, but because there are required Honors points to complete, the later you start the harder it can be to finish.
 Set up an appointment with us and we will try to figure a way that Honors will work with your current plans and degree progress.

 What if I am a transfer student?